 The 3V lithium battery needs to be replaced, BR2325 is required.
 When I firstly replaced the battery it didn’t work, after roughing up the battery holder contacts with sandpaper it worked fine.

-I have realised that the standard location for the power supply and AC distributor is bad because it makes it impossible to removed the PCB mounting board when they are situated.
+I have realised that the standard location for the power supply and AC distributor is bad because it makes it impossible to remove the PCB mounting board when they are situated.
 I have now moved them to the left under the coin box stand to get them out the way.

 Having some problems with the sounds.
 After running the sound diagnostic test error appears “Unable to detect Sound Board IRQ”.
 This was resolved by cleaning the pins for the ribbon cable board interconnects with sandpaper.
 However there is a problem with the sound samples being distorted.
 The music plays fine though.
 Rather than trying to fix the sound board, I got hold of a working replacement.
 I found that at least Mortal Kombat 1 and NBA Jam used compatible soundboards, and it was just a matter of swapping 3 ROMS.